openfaas/openfaas.github.io/_posts/2024-09-23-meet-openfaas-edge.md

 A: OpenFaaS Edge is designed for edge distribution, and is available at a lower price point than OpenFaaS Standard/for Enterprises from OpenFaaS Ltd.

 Q: Is the OpenFaaS Pro Dashboard included?
-A: OpenFaaS Edge is designed for headless use, and for commercial redistribution as part of a white-box/OEM solution, so this user-facing component is not included at present.
+A: OpenFaaS Edge is designed for headless use, and for commercial redistribution as part of a white-box/OEM solution, so this user-facing component is not included in the base price.
+It is available as a separate add-on.

+Q: Is there a discount for OpenFaaS for non-profits and charitable organisations?
+A: We can offer a reduced-cost OpenFaaS option for certain organisations, subject to a brief call to learn more about the intended use-case.

-Q: Can I use OpenFaaS Edge for individual use?
+Q: Can I use OpenFaaS Edge for personal use?
 A: Yes, with a GitHub Sponsorship for OpenFaaS at the 25 USD / mo tier or higher.
 We have included this option for developers to explore the technology and to make use of the additional features in their own projects.

 Q: Can I still use faasd CE at work for internal use?
-A: If the environment qualifies as a Small Business Environment, then yes, however you may want to consider the benefits of OpenFaaS Edge.

-Q: Is the Small Business Environment relevant for OpenFaaS Edge?
-A: Apart from personal/individual usage, commercial usage of OpenFaaS Edge will require the purchase of a license from OpenFaaS Ltd.
+A: No, a commercial license is necessary.

 Q: What level of support is included with OpenFaaS Edge?
 A: OpenFaaS Edge comes with standard support via email.

 ## Get started with faasd

-If you want to use faasd for Personal use, or [qualify as a Small Business Environment](https://github.com/openfaas/faasd/blob/master/pro/EULA.md), then you can [get started with faasd CE for free](https://github.com/openfaas/faasd) for up to 15 functions, including the use of private registries.
+If you want to use faasd for Personal use, then you can [get started with faasd CE for free](https://github.com/openfaas/faasd) for up to 15 functions, including the use of private registries.

 Individuals who [sponsor OpenFaaS via GitHub](https://github.com/sponsors/openfaas) on the 25 USD / mo tier or greater, can deploy the [full version of OpenFaaS Edge for personal use](https://github.com/openfaas/faasd).